Paying Your Bill

 Use the payment plan estimator to help understand how your payments will be scheduled based on your residency, credits and when you enroll in the plan.

-*Please note there will be a $10.00 non-refundable Payment Plan Enrollment Fee beginning with the Fall 2018 semester.
+*Please note the $10.00 Payment Plan Enrollment Fee is non-refundable.

 Your MyPima MyAccountManager allows you to pay bills online, and keep track of your account status.
 You can even use MyAccountManager to authorize parents or other individuals to review your account and submit payments.